Mirantis/bootc-mke3/docs/runbooks/provision-manually.md

 ## Process

-1. Provision a network for your MKEx cluster
+1. Provision a network for your `bootc-mke3` cluster
    a. that allows communication based on the [MKE networking requirements](https://docs.mirantis.com/mke/3.7/install/predeployment/configure-networking.html)

-2. Provision a number of MKEx machines, using the MKEx image source
+2. Provision a number of `bootc-mke3` machines, using the `bootc-mke3` image source
    a.
 Machine resource specifications that meet the [MKE minimum resource requirements](https://docs.mirantis.com/mke/3.7/common/mke-hw-reqs.html)
    b.
 Machines must use static IP requirements
    c.
 Machines must be configured to allow access for the ansible installation tooling, typically an ssh user with sudo access